10 Signs That May Indicate Your Lungs Are Failing

 Tips for keeping your lungs healthy

-These changes in the body set off alarm bell, so it’s important not to ignore them.
-Being alert could help your doctor detect any illness on time with satisfactory results .
+These bodily changes are red flags, so it’s important not to ignore them.
+Being alert could help your doctor detect any illness on time.

 Follow these five basic recommendations to protect your lungs:

 - DON’T SMOKE.
-This is an essential, and perhaps the most important, tip.
+This is by far one of the most important tips.

 - Do breathing exercises.
 There are several exercises that can strengthen your lungs.
-If you any have questions about them, then ask an expert or specialist.
-Practicing yoga is one of the best activities to do this.
+If you have any questions about them, then ask an expert or specialist.
+Practicing yoga is one of the best activities out there.

 - Detox your body regularly.
 Do this by eating certain healthy foods.
-Your lungs will be healthier if you consume iron sources like watercress, pistachios and foods rich in vitamin E.
+You’ll help your lungs healthy if you consume iron sources like watercress, pistachios, and foods rich in vitamin E.

 - Avoid pollution.
 It may be difficult to do this in today’s society, but steer clear of environmental pollution as much as possible, as well as smoking areas.

 - Detox teas.
-You can replace your coffee with herbal teas that help to purify your lungs.
-The most recommendable are oregano, eucalyptus and orange peel tea.
+You can replace your coffee with herbal teas that help purify your lungs.
+The most recommended ones are oregano, eucalyptus, and orange peel tea.

-See also: Quite Smoking at Last: a Guide
+See also: Quit Smoking at Last: A Guide

 The most common lung disease

-The health condition that attacks the respiratory system most is chronic obstructive pulmonary disease (COPD).
+The health condition that attacks the respiratory system the most is chronic obstructive pulmonary disease (COPD).

 It commonly appears in people who have smoked for more than two decades, although it can also affect you if you smoked for less time.

-Now that you’ve found out about the symptoms that may signal that your lungs may be failing, begin to take precautions.
+Now that you’ve discovered the symptoms that may signal that your lungs are failing, begin to take precautions.
 We insist on the importance of early detection and taking care of your lungs so that you can protect them.
 After all, they’re some of the most important organs in our body.